-We estimate approximately 60% to 65% of the Company's 2023 net sales were associated with repair and replacement of municipal water infrastructure, approximately 25% to 30% were related to residential construction activity and approximately 10% were related to natural gas utilities and industrial applications.
+We estimate approximately 60% to 65% of the Company's 2024 net sales were associated with the repair and replacement of municipal water infrastructure, approximately 25% to 30% were related to residential construction activity and approximately 10% were related to natural gas utilities and industrial applications.

-After experiencing challenges in 2020 and 2021 resulting from the pandemic, municipal spending on repair and replacement projects in 2023 and 2022 returned to more normalized levels.
-According to the United States Department of Labor, the trailing twelve-month average consumer price index for water and sewerage rates at September 30, 2023 increased 4.6%.
+After experiencing challenges resulting from the COVID-19 pandemic and subsequent supply disruptions in years 2020 through 2023, the seasonality of our business returned to more normalized levels in 2024, supported by municipal spending on repair and replacement projects and new residential construction activity.
+According to the United States Department of Labor, the trailing twelve-month average consumer price index for water and sewerage rates at September 30, 2024 increased 5.2%.
+Total housing starts in fiscal 2024 decreased 1.6% as compared with fiscal 2023, according to the United States Census Bureau, despite a 13% increase in single family housing starts as compared with fiscal 2023.